- How to send messages in a chat?

 Mentions will not be included in the character count limit for messages.
 Attendees whose names have been mentioned in a message will receive a notification to scroll to the message, if they have not seen the message yet.

-Mentions is enabled by default for all Pigeonholes.
-To disable mention during setup, refer to this article.
+Mentions is disabled by default for all Pigeonholes.
+To enable mention during setup, refer to this article.

 If you have any feedback on Live Chat, drop us a note at email@example.com.